What We Did on Our Holiday: Plot

 The children return home and tell the adults what has happened.
 The adults are horrified, and Doug and Gavin head to the beach, where they find Gordie's pick-up truck partially submerged by the high tide; Gavin breaks down in Doug's arms.
 Abi and Margaret break the news of Gordie's death to the party guests, and word quickly gets out about what the children did.
-The police arrive to investigate, accompanied by social services worker Agnes Chisholm (Celia Imrie), who interviews the children about their actions, and after speaking with Lottie she contemplates removing them from Doug and Abi's care.
+The police arrive to investigate, accompanied by social worker Agnes Chisholm (Celia Imrie), who interviews the children about their actions, and after speaking with Lottie she contemplates removing them from Doug and Abi's care.
 The press descends on the house, with Lottie, Jess and Mickey's actions making headlines worldwide.

-While using Gavin and Margaret's son Kenneth's (Lewis Davie) computer, Mickey and Jess accidentally stumble upon a video of Gavin's wife Margaret attacking a fellow shopper at a supermarket as a result of depression.
-Gavin also sees it, having been previously unaware of his wife's issues.
-After the press paints the children's actions as depraved, Doug and Abi make a statement to the press that what their children did was not malicious, and that they support the children's efforts to honour their grandfather, however misguided it may seem; seeing the support the children receive, Chisholm ends her investigation, leaving the children with their parents.
+While using Gavin and Margaret's son Kenneth's (Lewis Davie) computer, Mickey and Jess stumble upon a video of Gavin's wife Margaret attacking a fellow shopper at a supermarket as a result of depression, and accidentally stream it to all the screens in the house.
+Gavin learns of his wife's issues for the first time.
+After the press paints the children's actions as depraved, Doug and Abi make a statement to the press that what their children did was not malicious, and that they support their efforts to honour their grandfather, however misguided.
+Seeing the support the children receive, Chisholm ends her investigation, leaving the children with their parents.

-In the final scene, Gavin and Doug hold a memorial for Gordie at the beach, where the brothers are shown to have buried the hatchet.
-Abi tells Doug she will not be moving to Newcastle, and the couple decides to divorce civilly, apologising to their children.
-The film ends with the extended family honouring Gordie on a hill above the beach with some friends, and then the family playfully splashing around at the water's edge on the beach.
+Gavin and Doug hold a memorial for Gordie at the beach, after burying the hatchet.

+Abi tells Doug she will not be moving to Newcastle, and the couple decide to divorce civilly, apologising to their children.
+The film ends with the five of them playfully splashing around on the shoreline.